francemazzi/quiz/README.md

 I am learning Flutter so this is my template project!

+## Shortcut

+If you digit s on keyboard on your dart page you can select the type your boilerplate widget!

 ## Getting Started

 This project is a starting point for a Flutter application.